 If your challenge is unsuccessful, the registered owner/keeper of the vehicle may appeal further following the issue of the Notice to Owner which is sent after we receive their details from the DVLA.

 If this appeal is not upheld, the registered owner/keeper may refer the case to the Traffic Penalty Tribunal for independent adjudication.

 Further information on appealing a PCN can be found on the Challenging a Penalty Charge Notice page.

 If you do not pay your Penalty Charge Notice

-If you have any doubts regarding the identity of a bailiff enforcing a warrant on behalf of the council, check their details on the Certified Bailiff Register.
+If you have any doubts regarding the identity of an enforcement agent enforcing a warrant on behalf of the council, check their details on the Certified Bailiff Register.